spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 # Setting up the Jitsi video-conferencing platform (optional)

-The playbook can install the [Jitsi](https://jitsi.org/) video-conferencing platform and integrate it with [Element](configuring-playbook-client-element.md).
+The playbook can install the [Jitsi](https://jitsi.org/) video-conferencing platform and integrate it with Element clients ([Element Web](configuring-playbook-client-element-web.md)/Desktop, Android and iOS).

 Jitsi installation is **not enabled by default**, because it's not a core component of Matrix services.